Linuxfabrik/monitoring-plugins/check-plugins/snmp/README.rst

 Defining a Device
 -----------------

-You have to define a list of OIDs that should be fetched, including any calculations, warning and critical thresholds, in a CSV file located at ``device-oids``, using ``,`` as delimiter and ``"`` as quoting character.
-An minimal example for nearly any device:
+You want to define a device-specific list of OIDs, including any calculations, warning and critical thresholds, create a CSV file located at ``device-oids``, using ``,`` as delimiter and ``"`` as quoting character.
+A minimal example for nearly any device:

 ========================= ============= ================== ============ ======================= ======================= ================== ==================
 OID                       Name          Re-Calc            Unit Label   WARN                    CRIT                    Show in 1st Line   Report Change as